nektos/act-docs/src/usage/runners.md

 [micro]: https://hub.docker.com/_/buildpack-deps
 [docker_images]: https://github.com/catthehacker/docker_images

-If you want to run Windows and macOS based platforms and you are running act within that specfic environment you can opt out of docker and run them directly on your host system.
+If you want to run Windows and macOS based platforms and you are running act within that specific environment you can opt out of docker and run them directly on your host system.

 Here are some examples
 ```sh